galamo/React_Typescript_2025/readme.react.md

 1. Create Login Page
 2. Use Schema Validation Zod
 3. On click on button login - do nothing! just validate

+- lazy loading
+- useMemo, useCallback
+- useContext, usereducer
+  more.

+# Ex 1 - 23.2

+1. use useEffect inside login
+2. clear the token on mounting